AndyWanna/AndyWanna.github.io/_projects/dsd.md

 On a DE1-SoC FPGA board.

 The start of this project involved relatively small hardware/software additionas and optimisation.
 The final steps resulted in major latency reduction by adding a custom instruction to the NIOSII softcore processor via a bespoke digital block, including a CORDIC function in hardware.

+Here are some of the optimisation that resulted in the largest speed gains:
+- Custom CORDIC hardware block with optimised iterations/wordlength
+- Specialised Floating-Point power of 2 divider
+- Optimum instruction and data cache sizes

 <div class="row justify-content-sm-center">